 Corporate sponsors tread a fine line, however.
 Many festivals—particularly cultural events such as arts and music festivals—got their start as counterculture events.
 Brands that push too hard risk alienating the very audience they want to win over.

-The Sundance Film Festival, for example, started more than 30 years ago as a low-budget, artistic alternative to mainstream Hollywood.
-However, the event—held in Park City, Utah, in January--has grown into a celebrity-studded event that big brands don't dare miss.
+The Sundance Film Festival, for example, started more than 30 years ago as a low-budget alternative to mainstream Hollywood.
+It has grown, however, into a celebrity-studded event that big brands don't dare miss.

 Instead of ham-handed branding, "EW focuses more on a beautiful event space than one that screams their logo," Hollis explains.
 "The clean, modern, beautifully designed space is as much a branding statement for them as any signage would be."